INTERSEASON (2025)

 240 x 400 x 350

 The house becomes a place of flickering—the instability of memories, their flashes and disappearances, their transformation and distortion over time.
-Passing through the layers, the viewer has the opportunity to reconstruct and redirect their experience by connecting with the imprint of another.
+Passing through the layers, the viewer has the opportunity to reconstruct and redirect their experience, connecting with the imprint of another.